scottsauber/espn-fantasy-football-analyzer/README.md

 Purpose is to create a weekly "awards" of an ESPN league I have with some friends.

+Also using this to experiment with different libraries and approaches.
+Namely...
+I hate random test data, but everyone seems to do it so I'm going to use it on this to either help me confirm my hate or not.
+So far it's only confirmed my hate.
+Likely will end up ripping it all out so I can see a diff.

 Some ideas of weekly awards to generate (roughly in order of easiest to hardest):

 - Highest Scorer ✔️